lgreco/cdp/docs/source/COMP170/notes/throwOrCatch.rst

 Throw or Catch?
 ================

-A method that employs a ``Scanner`` to process a ``File`` item often requires an exception in its signature.
+A method that employs a ``Scanner`` to process a ``File`` item often requires an exception in its header.
 For example, method ``scanFile`` below accepts a string as input and returns a Scanner connected to a file with the name provided in the string:

 .. code-block:: java